 The other documents needed for a business or tourist visa are:

-- Valid passport with at least six months of validity on date of arrival in Singapore.
+- Valid passport with at least six months of validity on the date of arrival in Singapore.

-- Two passport size photographs 35mm x 45mm without borders and not more than three months old.
-Should be taken against white background with no shadows.
+- Two passport-size photographs 35mm x 45mm without borders and not more than three months old.
+Should be taken against a white background with no shadows.